La Liga Refuse PSG's €222M Release Clause Payment for Neymar Move

 Tebas: "PSG clear example of financial doping.
 Their accounts show more commercial income than Madrid or Man Utd.
 Well, that's impossible."2017-8-2 07:28:24

-It'll be fascinating to see what happens should this stalemate persist, although if governing bodies like UEFA and FIFA get involve, the transfer could become a messy one.
-Bryan Swanson of Sky Sports noted the deal may be set for a "FIFA resolution" as a "transfer certificate must be issued for all international deals."
+It'll be fascinating to see what happens should this stalemate persist, although if governing bodies like UEFA and FIFA get involved, the transfer could become a messy one.
+Bryan Swanson of Sky Sports noted the deal may be set for a "FIFA resolution," as a "transfer certificate must be issued for all international deals."

-But according to Paul MacInnes of The Guardian, the league "do not have the jurisdiction to" reject the €222 million.
+But according to Paul MacInnes of the Guardian, the league "do not have the jurisdiction to" reject the €222 million.

 It means the deal, set to be the biggest in the history of football, will almost certainly still go through.
 Hopes of Neymar making his debut in Saturday's Ligue 1 clash with Amiens seem to be slim, though.